Skip to content

 A: JSON Schema Draft 2020-12.

-Q: Is json_schema mode slower?
+Q: Is json_schema mode slower than json mode?

 Q: Can the model fail to generate valid output?

 A: With strict: true, the model always produces valid schema-compliant output.
 With strict: false, it makes best effort.
+In json mode, the model always returns valid JSON.

 Q: How do I handle optional fields?